rmoore2738/rmoore2738.github.io/contents/home.md

 2021-2023 University of North Texas - MS in Artificial Intelligence with Specialization in Machine Learning

-2017-2021 University of Texas at Austin - BSA in Neuroscience with certificates in Computer Science and Forensic Science Research Intersts Human computer interaction, devices/wearables, and brain machine interfaces.
+2017-2021 University of Texas at Austin - BSA in Neuroscience with certificates in Computer Science and Forensic Science

 #### Research Intersts
 Human computer interaction, devices/wearables, and brain machine interfaces.